CudaText-addons/cuda_spell_checker/readme/readme.txt

 Gives spell checking by using Enchant/PyEnchant libraries.
 Misspelled words are highlighted with red underlines.

-- Windows 32-bit: supported, binary DLL files shipped with plugin
+- Windows 32-bit and 64-bit: supported, binary DLL files shipped with plugin
-- Windows 64-bit: not supported yet (missed x64 DLLs)
 - Unix: supported, but you must install Enchant binary files (using OS package manager)

 Uses Hunspell dictionaries.